 Water and Irrigation Researchers

-Dr. Jonathan Aguilar is an extension water resource engineer for K-State, based at the Garden City area office.
+Dr. Jonathan Aguilar is an associate professor of biological and agricultural engineering, based at the Garden City extension office.
 A native of the Philippines, Dr. Aguilar is an expert on water research issues, and his special focus is how these issues pertain to irrigated agriculture in central and western Kansas.
 His work for KCARE includes projects on new irrigation technologies such as Mobile Drip Irrigation (MDI), soil and plant water status sensors, and a new multi-year crop water allocation tool.
 He is also a part of on-farm research and demonstrations of new technologies to improve irrigation efficiency and reduce water consumption and researches the impact of poor water quality plant growth, development, and yield in central and western Kansas.

 Dr. Aguilar received both his bachelor’s and master’s degrees in agricultural engineering from the University of the Philippines-Los Baños (UPLB).
 While there, his studies focused on land and water resources as it pertain to irrigated agriculture and environmental stewardship.
 After graduating, he continued to work at the university as a researcher as well as taking on several water resource-related projects with the UPLB Foundation, the Philippine Department of Agriculture, and the UN Food and Agriculture Organization.
 Dr. Aguilar came to K-State to pursue his doctoral degree in biological and agricultural engineering and graduated in 2009.
 He joined the faculty in 2012.